andrealommen/PHY104/project.md

 Please sign-up for a presentation day [here:](https://docs.google.com/spreadsheets/d/1X5jyvYeOLBLCTU8l9AzsxTGIirumbHbndwGk5iKjnfA/edit?usp=sharing).

 During the final week of class you will do two things:
-1) present your work
+1) present your work (about 5 minutes)
-2) listen to your class mates present their work.
+2) listen to your class mates present their work and ask them questions (10 minutes of questions allotted for each project).

+(In case you're doing the math - you'll be in groups of 9 discussing each other's projects.
+It'll take you all 3 days to hear all 9 projects.)

 You have an assignment to do while your classmates are presenting:
 [Template for Q and A](https://docs.google.com/document/d/13B8gXVWKjKFlbleTWplkWegASVQh81IayDm8HNuUzMk/edit?usp=sharing)